cyberkaida/binaryninja-api/docs/dev/annotation.md

 1. [Types](#types) documents creating and interacting with types through the API
 1. [Tags](#tags) describes how to create tags and bookmarks
 1. [Type Libraries](typelibraries.md) explains how to work with Type Libraries, including multiple sources of information from which Binary Ninja can automatically source for type information from and how you can add to them
-1. [Signature Libraries](#signature-library) explains how to work with the signature library which match statically compiled functions which are then matched with type libraries
+1. [Signature Libraries](#signature-library) explains how to work with the WARP signature libraries which identify known functions within a binary

 ## Symbols